dmurdoch/tables/cran-comments.md

-* This is a minor bug fix.
+# tables 0.9.14

-* It should give clean check results, as the version on CRAN does, possibly other than a NOTE about a blank line in the vignette that may or may not appear depending on the version of `kableExtra` that is used or perhaps depending on the platform.
+This is a relatively minor update, adding a few functions.
+The reason to send it is that it is used in the R Tables Working Group project.